Video cameras are located throughout campus and in the near-campus neighborhood. They

 - Always walk on the sidewalk.
 If there is no sidewalk, walk facing traffic.

 - Don't assume vehicles will stop.
-Make eye contact with drivers, don't just look at the vehicle.
+Make eye contact with drivers, don't just look at

 - Don't rely solely on pedestrian signals.
 Look before you cross the road.